Experts push tick checks as 'nymph' ticks are out for blood

 "When you brush your teeth, check every square inch of your body, and you are looking for something the size of a poppy seed," McCloy said.

-Lyme may cause a bulls eye rash, fever, headache, fatigue, and could spread to the heart, joints, and nervous system if left untreated.
-McCloy says if caught in the early stages, Lyme and tick-borne illness can be treated successfully with antibiotics, and some people may get infected but not have any symptoms.
+Lyme may cause a bulls-eye rash, fever, headache, fatigue, and could spread to the heart, joints, and nervous system if left untreated.
+McCloy says if caught in the early stages, Lyme and tick-borne illness can be treated successfully with antibiotics.
+Some people may get infected but not have any symptoms.

 "After a tick bite that is known to be a deer tick bite, I will treat them with 20 days of antibiotics, based on evidence-based guidelines, whether they have a rash or not," McCloy said.